Candy floss and bouncy castles mark Gaddafi's death

 Everybody had gathered in the square where Gaddafi had made some of his most fiery speeches to talk about one thing: him.

-But Nasser, a 25-year-old shopworker, thought Libya should move on and stop focusing on the man whose huge personality and eccentric rule had dominated it for so long.
+But Nasser, a 25-year-old shopworker, thought Libya should move on and stop focussing on the man whose huge personality and eccentric rule had dominated it for so long.

 "He's a monster.
 And he's dead," he said.
 "He's just a dead monster.
 That's all."